House Republicans postpone sending Mayorkas impeachment articles to Senate

 Washington — House Republicans postponed sending the articles of impeachment against Homeland Security Secretary Alejandro Mayorkas to the Senate until next week, amid concerns over the timing of an impeachment trial that Senate Democrats are expected to quickly move to dismiss.

-"To ensure the Senate has adequate time to perform its constitutional duty, the House will transmit the articles of impeachment to the Senate next week," a spokesperson for Speaker Mike Johnson said in a statement.
+"To ensure the Senate has adequate time to perform its constitutional duty, the House will transmit the articles of impeachment to the Senate next week," a spokesperson for Speaker Mike Johnson, a Louisiana Republican, said in a statement.

+House Republicans impeached Mayorkas in February on two articles for not enforcing immigration laws.
+The first accused Mayorkas of releasing migrants into the U.S. who should have been detained.
+The second article alleged he lied to lawmakers about whether the southern border was secure when he previously testified that his department had "operational control" of the border, and accused Mayorkas of obstructing congressional oversight of his department.

+But concerns about GOP attendance for what would likely be a late vote on Thursday seemed to give Republicans pause.

-Schumer said Tuesday afternoon that "we're going to try and resolve this issue as quickly as possible."
+Schumer said Tuesday afternoon that "we're sticking with our plan, we're going to move this as expeditiously as possible."
 And With Democrats and Democratic-leaning independents controlling 51 seats in the Senate, they're expected to vote to dismiss or delay the proceedings with a simple majority, if they can remain united.
 Any Republican absences would make it easier for Democrats to do so.

 Sen. Mike Lee, a Utah Republican, told reporters that the impeachment articles were now set to be transmitted from the House next Monday.